Content

 Honey may offer some slight benefits over regular sugar when it comes to managing blood sugar levels.

-Although honey raises your blood sugar level just like other types of sugar do and is essentially pure sugar, the antioxidants it contains may help protect against metabolic syndrome and type 2 diabetes.
+Although honey raises your blood sugar level just like other types of sugar and is essentially pure sugar, its antioxidants may help protect against metabolic syndrome and type 2 diabetes.

-Researchers have found that honey may increase levels of adiponectin, a hormone that reduces inflammation and improves blood sugar regulation.
+Researchers have found that honey may increase adiponectin levels, a hormone that reduces inflammation and improves blood sugar regulation.

 But while honey may be better for those with diabetes, it should still be consumed in moderation due to its high sugar content.